-- 3.114 Members of the Board will be appointed for an indefinite term. - 3.115 Board membership may be terminated prior to the end of the term of office due to:

-- (i) A member representative appointed on the basis of their membership of the scheme no longer being a member of the scheme or an employee of Cheshire Fire Authority. - (ii) An employer representative no longer holding office or employment with, or being a Member of, Cheshire Fire Authority. - (iii) The representative no longer being able to demonstrate their capacity to attend and prepare for meetings or to participate in required training.
+- 3.119 Members of the Board will be appointed initially for a four year term of office which may be extended for a further four year term subject to re-nomination and re-selection. - 3.120 Board membership may be terminated prior to the end of the term of office due to: - (i) A member representative appointed on the basis of their membership of the scheme no longer being a member of the scheme or an employee of Cheshire Fire Authority. - (ii) An employer representative no longer holding office or employment with, or being a Member of, Cheshire Fire Authority. - (iii) The representative no longer being able to demonstrate their capacity to attend and prepare for meetings or to participate in required training.